ValeriaStavrova/Text_Mining_and_Visualization_R/README.md

 Text Mining with R.
 =====================
-This project was created during an R course at the [ITMO University Digital Humanities Center](http://dh.itmo.ru/en_about).
+This project was created during the R course at the [ITMO University Digital Humanities Center](http://dh.itmo.ru/en_about).

 The result of the project was stylistical and sentiment analysis of British writers using the "R" programming language.